FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/overview.md

 ## Glossary

-This glossary provides definitions of words and abbreviations that appear throughout the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Developer's Guide.
+This glossary provides definitions of words and abbreviations that appear throughout the {{< SecureTransport/componentshortname  >}} Developer's Guide.

 **SPI** - Service Provider Interface